JessicaGarson/Create-a-Personalized-Running-Plan/README.md

-# Create a Personalized Running Plan
+# Create a personalized running plan with Elasticsearch and Agno
 Creates a four week plan to run a faster 5k